How to Rollover Your HSA Funds

 - You can only transfer funds from an IRA to an HSA once in your lifetime.

 - Your transfer is limited to the contribution limit for the tax year in which you request the rollover.
-For 2021, that’s $3,600 for folks with self-only health plans and $7,200 if you have a family health plan.

 - You must be on an HSA-eligible high deductible health plan (HDHP) for 13 consecutive months.
 That timeline begins with the month of your IRA transfer.
 Otherwise, the transferred amount may be subject to income taxes and a 10% penalty.